CliMA/Oceananigans.jl/docs/src/model_setup/grids.md

 One-dimensional grids can be constructed in a similar manner, most commonly used to set up vertical column models.
 For example, to set up a 1D model with $N_z$ grid points
 ```@example
+using Oceananigans # hide
 grid = RegularCartesianGrid(size=(1, 1, 90), length=(1, 1, 1000))
 ```
+The length of the $x$ and $y$ dimensions must be specified but does not matter.

 !!! warning "One-dimensional horizontal models"
     We only test one-dimensional vertical models and cannot guarantee that one-dimensional horizontal models will work